 For stainless steel, use a stainless steel care oil to polish and clean the surface.
 This will keep it in good knick.
 Remember always rub with the grain to avoid scratching.
-This is also good for cleaning hard to remove stains and marks from stainless steel exterior surfaces.
+The Super Contact Cleaner is also good for cleaning hard to remove stains and marks from stainless steel exterior surfaces.

 The powder coat can be cleaned with a cloth, slightly damp if needed.